konflux-ci/build-definitions/task/ecosystem-cert-preflight-checks/0.2/MIGRATION.md

-Optionally, users may choose to explicitly set `artifact-type` to a predefined value if they wish to explicitly control the type of artifact (e.g. application image "application, or operator bundle image "operatorbundle").
+Optionally, users may choose to explicitly set `artifact-type` to a predefined value if they wish to explicitly control the type of artifact (e.g. application image "application", or operator bundle image "operatorbundle").
 Otherwise, this is introspected.